 It was 1980.
 I was judging the graphics section at D&AD.
 Amongst the other members on the jury was George Hardie.
 We were thumbing through some stationery when we were distracted by rather a startling range.
-It was both by and for the Dutch consultancy Studio Dunbar and consisted of a bizarre collection of dots, dashes, boxes, gradated rules, grids and letter spaced san serif type - a sort of mélange of isms from the previous six decades...
+It was both by and for the Dutch consultancy Studio Dunbar and consisted of a bizarre collection of dots, dashes, boxes, graduated rules, grids and letter spaced san serif type - a sort of mélange of isms from the previous six decades...

-Studio Dumbar's stationary crated in 1979.
+Studio Dumbar's stationery created in 1979.

 At the time mainstream British graphics was dominated by a classical approach to typography, with lashings of nostalgic pastiches thrown in.
 One of the key exponents of this genre was John Gorham, whose work was everywhere in the 70s…

 More adventurous directions were happening in the music world absorbing the influences from the Constructivist and Bauhaus periods.
-This was evident in the sleeve designs of Barney Bubbles, George Hardie and Storm Thorgeson…
+This was evident in the sleeve designs of Barney Bubbles, George Hardie and Storm Thorgerson…

 George Hardie's Souther Comfort album design from 1972.